-Through GW’s physics program, you can study the fundamental laws discovered in physics and see how they apply to all the sciences and the world in which we live.
-Physics is part of the natural, mathematical and biomedical sciences discipline in the Columbian College of Arts and Sciences.
-Through courses ranging from classical mechanics to electromagnetic theory, the physics program aims to strengthen students’ abilities to use mathematical logic, deductive reasoning, developed intuition and careful observation.
+The physics program offers instruction in the fundamental laws of the discipline as it strengthens a student's ability to see how these laws apply to all the sciences and everyday occurrences.
+Physics is part of the natural, mathematical, and biomedical sciences discipline in the Columbian College of Arts and Sciences.
+Through courses ranging from classical mechanics to electromagnetic theory, the physics program prompts students to use mathematical logic, deductive reasoning, developed intuition, and careful observation.

 - Bachelor of Arts with a major in physics